Boemy/Passwordgenerator/README.md

 ## Contributors

-This project was created as a school assignment by N Hart.
+This project was created as a school assignment by Boemy.
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.